 Though contracts for deed have largely fallen out of favor in the last few years, this type of seller financed home purchase is usually thought to be a viable option for buyers with poor credit, who would otherwise be unable to qualify for a traditional mortgage.
 However, in addition, those who face the possibility of higher interest rates if they were to go the conventional financing route may also want to consider land contract homes as a more affordable alternative.

-As a seller, you may want to consider entering into a land contract if you live in a market where it is hard to find a buyer who qualifies for traditional financing.
+As a seller, you may want to consider entering into a land contract or a land sale contract if you live in a market where it is hard to find a buyer who qualifies for traditional financing.

-Traditionally, a land contract will take one of two forms.
+Another question that needs to be answered is how does a land contract work?
+Traditionally, a real estate land contract will take one of two forms.
 We’ve explained each of them in detail below so you’ll understand the differences between them.

 For the most part, the difference between buying a house with a regular mortgage and buying it through a straight land contract has to do with the title to the property.
 In a traditional financing scenario, the buyer is given legal title to the property as soon as all the paperwork is signed.